wendyverdonk93/docs/content/payment-methods/billing-suite/e-invoicing/how-does-e-invoicing-work.md

 ---
-title : "E-Invoicing, How does it work?"
+title : "E-Invoicing, How it works"
 weight: 21
-meta_title: "E-Invoicing, how does it work? - MultiSafepay Support"
+meta_title: "E-Invoicing, How it works - MultiSafepay Support"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
+read_more: '.'
 ---
-# How does it work?
+# How it works
 Once E-Invoicing is activated in your MultiSafepay Control, you will need to set it up correctly.
 Firstly, an action needs to be created.
 An action will be set as email, text or letter.
 Multiple actions will become a collection flow.

 A collection flow needs to be linked to a website to be activated.
 When the collection flow is activated, E-Invoicing will be ready for use as payment method.